Tendinopathy: Effective treatments & therapy

 Tendinopathies and tendonitis are two of the most common tendon issues in the UK.

 Have you been told that drugs, steroid injections or surgery are your only options to treat your tendinopathy, tendonitis or tendonosis?
-LifePlus Stem Cell therapies provide a non-surgical alternative that uses your own cells to repair damage.
+If there is a medical need established LifePlus maybe able to provide a non-surgical alternative using stem cells.

 Tendinopathies/tendonitis/tendonitis are painful conditions occurring in and around tendons, all are commonly caused by overuse of or sudden stress on a tendon.